Greek Cuisine: 34 Traditional Greek Foods To Try

 The main ingredient, fish roe, can come from cod, carp, or mullet.
 The creamy texture is produced by blending the fish eggs with either potato or bread, oil (sometimes olive oil, sometimes anything but), and occasionally milk or lemon juice.

-I admit, that may not sound appetizing, but it’s always one of my favorite meze dips.
-And as a very popular Greek food and one of the stars of many a meze platter, others agree with me!
+I admit, this description may not rev up your appetite, but Taramosalata is always one of my favorite meze dips.
+And as a very popular Greek food and one of the stars of many a meze platter, legions of Greeks agree with me.
 Go ahead, give it a try!

 Taramasalata, a very popular Greek food at meze